 Due to the importance of service and maintenance, an annual service is a requirement, and has been documented in the BS EN 12845 where it states that:

 "The sprinkler system should be periodically inspected at least once a year by a third party."

 Who is allowed to inspect them?

-Additionally, the commentary and recommendations in the LPC rules for Automatic Sprinkler Installations 2015, TB18.104.22.168. states that inspections have be undertaken by an independent third party.
+Additionally, the commentary and recommendations in the LPC Rules for Automatic Sprinkler Installations 2015, TB18.104.22.168. states that inspections have to be undertaken by an independent third party.

 Systems CANNOT be inspected by: